-At the northern end of the Salish Sea, the seascape between British Columbia’s Mainland and Vancouver Island narrows dramatically, filled by a dense cluster of ten Discovery Islands.
+At the northern end of the Salish Sea, the seascape between British Columbia’s mainland and Vancouver Island narrows dramatically, filled by a dense cluster of ten Discovery Islands.
 This picturesque, crazy puzzle piece of islands shrinks the seascape from a broad expanse to a maze of narrow, twisting and turning passages, inlets, arms and channels — seemingly, far more a landscape than a seascape.
 Boaters are never more than a few minutes from land and a sheltered cove for anchorage.
 National Geographic has named this collection of island jewels one of “Canada’s Places of a Lifetime”.
-Come see for yourself why.
+Come and see why for yourself.

 Which way should I go?

 There are countless routes among the Discovery Islands.
 Despite the lack of settlement on most Discovery Islands, there are nevertheless an impressive 22 marinas, some in surprisingly remote areas, offering a range of services and provisions and valuable advice.
-A number of marinas are associated with a wilderness resort so, if a break from galley fare or an overnight off the boat seems enticing, check out the hospitality.
+A number of marinas are associated with a wilderness resort so, if a break from galley fare or a night off the boat appeals, check out the hospitality.
 Use the map and search options to locate them.